Hypothyroidism and Acne + 6 Steps to Clear up your Skin

-In this post I'm going to walk you through the best treatments that I've found to treat acne, from the inside and the outside...
+In this article, I'm going to walk you through the best treatments that I've found to treat acne, from the inside and the outside...

 Is Your Acne Hormonal?

-If you've been suffering from acne by now I'll bet that you done research on what you can do to clear your skin.
+If you've been suffering from acne by now I'll bet that you've done research on what you can do to clear your skin.